Code-Institute-Submissions/return-my-coffee/README.md

 - Game board - desk

-  - Added a card-game desk (or a green background for smaller mobile devices) to emulate the cards being spread out across the desk.
+  - Added a card-game desk (or a green background for smaller mobile devices) to simulate the cards being spread out across the desk.

-  - On larger screens, an animated coffee cup is on the desk to keep the game theme flowing throughout.
+  - On larger screens, an animated coffee cup is on the desk to keep the game's visual theme flowing throughout.

 - Card flip animation